f1tenth/F110CPSWeek2018/README.md

 # F1/10 @ CTU
 Workspace containing whatever is needed to run F1/10 car at CTU.
+We use V2 car configuration with the VESC and Teensy.

 **Headstart**: This file is written in a way to be more generic.
 It means that distro versions may be omitted and only common designation is kept - (e.g. for package `ros-indigo-std-msgs` only `-std-msgs` is left)